Guide to posting chocolate with Evri

 Our Lockers

-We have 24/7 Lockers available and 7,500+ locations across the UK for a quick delivery.
+We have 24/7 Lockers available in convenient locations across the UK for a quick delivery.
 Head to your nearest Locker, scan your barcode and place into a secure Locker, ready for collection.

 Our Courier Collection